OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowSeparator.md

 </table>

 ## Code
-This is how to insert a `RowSeparator` in a Markdonw file:
+This is an example of a `RowSeparator` module written in a markdonw file:

 ```md [oma_github_pages/content/index.md]
   -
     name: RowSeparator
     size: S #provide XS, S, M, L, XL spacing between component
 ```
-This is an example of a [`RowSeparator`](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/index.md)
+This is an example of a [`RowSeparator`](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/index.md) module.

 ## Properties
 ### Structure